Planning to become a full-time travel blogger? Here’s what you need to know first!

-In the previous month itself — and particularly after my recent blog trip with The Golden Chariot, as I posted some flashy pictures from a luxury train ride in India — I’ve received a few dozen such queries, all starting with a brief praise for making blogging a successful carrier for myself followed by the inevitable: “I want to do the same but just don’t know where to start from, and how!”
+In the previous month itself — and particularly after my recent blog trip with The Golden Chariot luxury train — I’ve received more than 100 such messages stating “I want to become a full-time travel blogger but just don’t know where to start from, and how to do it!”

 So if you too are struggling with a similar unsettling bug of making travel blogging a carrier choice, but not sure how to get started, this blog is for you!

-Start As A Part-Time Travel Blogger
+Never Start As A Full-Time Travel Blogger

 One thing I always advise people showing their interest in discontinuing their previous lifestyle and becoming a full-time travel blogger is having some financial assurance before they do so.
-Have enough in your bank account so that you can sustain for at least a couple of years, even if you made no money from blogging.
+Have enough money in your bank account so that you can sustain for at least a couple of years, even if you made no money from travel blogging.

-Now, another thing to keep in mind here is your identity.
-For an Indian, for example, working and travelling visas are not possible unlike for people with stronger passports in hand.
-For an instance, people from Western Europe can easily move to Australia (and dozens of other countries) the next day they decided, and work and travel at the same time, which means they can continue travelling, keep working and making money on the go, as well as blog about their journeys.
+Now, another thing to keep in mind is where you’re coming from.
+For an Indian, for example, working and travelling internationally is not possible unlike for people with a stronger passport.
+For instance, people from Western Europe can easily move to Australia (and many other countries) without having to deal with a work permit, and work and travel at the same time.
+This means they can continue travelling, and keep making money on the go.
 For Indians, or for someone having a similar useless passport as the weak Indian passport travelling anywhere out of their country only means travelling and bleeding money!

-Be Money Smart & Start As A Budget Traveller
+Start As A Budget Traveller

 However with time, and as I started making money from travel blogging, and sponsored trips became more frequent, I changed course from budget backpacking to premium flashpacking.

-For example, my branding is based on travel resources which included city guides, how to’s, budget travel tips, travel blogging tips and pretty much everything else you can think of, but all while keeping Indian community in mind.
-If I am talking about how much money you need to travel in Thailand, I’d write it while keeping Indians in mind and convert all prices in Indian Rupees.
+For example, adventure and solo travel are my core focus areas.
+After this, I write a bit about city guides and travel blogging tips, all while keeping the Indian community in mind.
+If I am talking about how much money you need to travel in Thailand, for example, I will write it while keeping Indians in mind and convert all prices in Indian Rupees.

 And last but not least, professional travel blogging is tough, and if you think that this job is just an extended vacation, you are very, very wrong.
 Travel blogging is like having a 365-day job with no vacations and no annual leaves.
 Though it’s a different thing that once you get into the business and get comfortable, you start enjoying it.

 Having said that, and to conclude it on a positive note, let me say this… Travel Blogging is the best thing ever happened to me!
 Being a full-time travel blogger is a wonderful feeling.